AY2425S2-CS2103T-T11-3/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
 The given index is invalid.
     * 3a1.
 AddressBook shows an error message.
+    Step 3a1 is repeated until the data is valid.
+Use case repeat resumes from Step 2.

       Use case resumes at step 2.